estuary/flow/site/docs/concepts/projections.md

 Many projections are inferred automatically from a collection’s JSON schema, using a field that is simply the JSON Pointer with its leading slash removed.
-For example a schema scalar with pointer `/myScalar` will generate a projection with field `myScalar`.
+For example, a schema scalar with pointer `/myScalar` will generate a projection with field `myScalar`.

 You can supplement by providing additional collection projections, and a document location can have more than one projection field that references it: